helioforecast/auroramaps/README.md

     python aurora.py --real

 This produces a folder in the results directory named as given in *input.py* or *input_realtime.py* that contains aurora movies (gif, mp4) and frames for the event, and a plot on the Newell coupling.
-For the animation, it is assumed that ffmpeg (https://ffmpeg.org/download.html) is available on the command line.
+For the animation, it is assumed that ffmpeg (https://ffmpeg.org/download.html) is available in a given directory.